vanderschaarlab/temporai/docs/overview.md

 # <img src="assets/TemporAI_Logo_Icon.png" height=25> TemporAI

+> **⚗️ Status:** This project is still in *alpha*, and the API may change without warning.

 *TemporAI* is a Machine Learning-centric time-series library for medicine.
 The tasks that are currently of focus in TemporAI are: time-series prediction, time-to-event (a.k.a. survival) analysis with time-series data, and counterfactual inference (i.e. \[individualized\] treatment effects).

-The library also aims to provide the user with understanding of their data, model, and problem, through e.g. integration with interpretability methods.
+In future versions, the library also aims to provide the user with understanding of their data, model, and problem, through e.g. integration with interpretability methods.

 Key concepts: